biolab/orange3/doc/visual-programming/source/widgets/data/paintdata.rst

 Example
 -------

-In the example below, we have painted a data set with 4 classes.
-Such data set is great for demonstrating k-means and hierarchical clustering methods.
+In the example below, we have painted a dataset with 4 classes.
+Such dataset is great for demonstrating k-means and hierarchical clustering methods.
 In the screenshot, we see that :doc:`k-means <../unsupervised/kmeansclustering>`, overall, recognizes clusters better than :doc:`hierarchical clustering <../unsupervised/hierarchicalclustering>`.